Pink Armenia: Organization

 Pink Armenia runs various programs and advocacy campaigns and provides a wide range of services to members of the LGBT community, including emergency response, case management, legal assistance, social support, family support, and mental health support.
 The organization has also established partnerships with local and international organizations working in the fields of sexual health, human rights protection, fighting against discrimination, promoting equality and diversity, increasing understanding of gender issues, and supporting the development of a strong democracy in Armenia.
 The current director of Pink Armenia is Mamikon Hovsepyan.
 The organization works closely with Right Side NGO on related trans matters, including advocating for easier gender self-identification.

 In 2011, Pink Armenia became a full member of ILGA and ILGA-Europe.
 In 2014, Pink Armenia became a member of the Eastern European Coalition for LGBT + Equality, which is a network of LGBT+ organizations from the EU's Eastern Partnership member states of Armenia, Georgia, Moldova, Ukraine, plus Russia, which mainly focuses on improving the situation for LGBT+ people and problems throughout Eastern Europe.

 Pink Armenia participates in dialogue with the government of Armenia and provides certain recommendations.
 In 2015, as part of Armenia's UN's Universal Periodic Review, the organization provided the government with the recommendation to include sexual orientation and gender identity as a recognized ground of discrimination in Armenia’s draft anti-discrimination law.

-The organization supports the goals of the 2018 Armenian revolution, with many members having took part in the protests.
+The organization supports the goals of the 2018 Armenian revolution, with many members having taken part in the protests.
 Mamikon Hovespyan stated that "while LGBT+ people were present at previous protests, this time they were more visible and accepted."